simoniz0r/deb2appimage/README.md

 "distrorepo": "Debian",
 ```

 This specifies which distribution to get packages from.
-Currently, only Debian is supported, but support for Ubuntu is also planned.
+Either Debian or Ubuntu may be used.

 **repoversion:**